-The Partnership's objectives when managing capital are to safeguard its ability to continue as a going concern, provide returns for its Partners and to maintain a prudent level of funding.
-The Partnership is a long-term business, held in Trust for the benefit of its Partners.
+The Group's objectives when managing capital are to safeguard its ability to continue as a going concern, provide returns for its Partners and to maintain a prudent level of funding.
+The Group is a long-term business, held in Trust for the benefit of its Partners.
 The employee ownership model means that it is not able to raise equity externally.

-The Partnership's capital management strategy is to maintain a prudent capital structure, seeking to ensure the long-term financial sustainability of the Partnership by maintaining a financial risk profile consistent with an investment grade credit rating.
-Although the Partnership does not have an external credit rating, it routinely monitors its capital and liquidity requirements, primarily through the Debt Ratio (see page 152), whilst maintaining an appropriate level of cash and committed debt headroom and a managed debt maturity profile to reduce refinancing risk and ensure continuity of funding.
-Forms of borrowing include bond issues, bank debt, assets acquired via finance leases, assets obtained for use via operating leases, the pension deficit and Share Incentive Plan shares as part of the BonusSave scheme.
+The Group's capital management strategy is to maintain a prudent capital structure, seeking to ensure the long-term financial sustainability of the Group by maintaining a financial risk profile consistent with an investment grade credit rating.
+Although the Group does not have an external credit rating, it routinely monitors its capital and liquidity requirements, primarily through the Debt Ratio (see page 6), whilst maintaining an appropriate level of cash and committed debt headroom and a managed debt maturity profile to reduce refinancing risk and ensure continuity of funding.
+Forms of borrowing include bond issues, bank debt, assets acquired via finance leases, assets obtained for use via operating leases and the pension deficit.